ctf/TEPID-commons/README.md

 ### LDAPTest.properties
 Information for testing LDAP functionality.
-TEST_USER : the username of the user to be used for testing TEST_PASSWORD : the password for the user to be used for testing
+- TEST_USER : the username of the user to be used for testing
+- TEST_PASSWORD : the password for the user to be used for testing
+- TEST_ID : the ID for the user to be used for testing

 ### screensaver.properties
 Properties used to configure the screensaver